The KZG/Kate Polynomial Commitment Scheme

 If the verifier is able to verify that the above equality holds good, then he has verified the commitment.
 But since the verifier doesn’t know the value of $a$, he cannot directly verify if this equality holds good.

-However, the verifier can use Elliptic Curve Pairings to verify even without knowing $a$.
+However, the verifier can use Elliptic Curve Pairings to verify whether the above equality holds even without knowing $a$.
 The pairing is denoted by the map

 $e:\space \mathbb G$ X $\mathbb G \mapsto \mathbb G_T$